mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3821 Civilian Vehicles.md

 **AIRPLANE**
 The fi rst aircraft to be used on most worlds are small single winged vehicles powered by a propeller.
-For the purposes of game mechanics, there is no difference between monoplanes and biplanes; early designs tend to favour biplanes to increase the vehicle’s structure, but as technology improves the additional wing is unnecessary and monoplanes become commonplace.
+For the purposes of game mechanics, there is no difference between monoplanes and biplanes; early designs tend to favor biplanes to increase the vehicle’s structure, but as technology improves the additional wing is unnecessary and monoplanes become commonplace.

 Airplane (TL 4) M^3 Mass (kg) Cost (Cr.)